 - You can relocate outside of Milwaukee after completing the program.
 It is the nature of the academic job market that most of our graduates leave Milwaukee after completing the program.
 Like all other universities, with few exceptions, we will not hire our own students upon graduation.

 In appraising your previous academic work, faculty will also consider where you received your previous degrees and your GPA (among other things).
 It is helpful if you received your previous degrees from accredited institutions that emphasize research and where you would have been taught by full-time faculty and exposed to theoretical material.
-Last year, our admitted applicants had the following profile:

 Both the GPA and GMAT (or GRE) scores are viewed as indicators of success, but are examined holistically with other application data and information.